NooneBug/entity_typing_framework/docs/source/package_structure.rst

 Folder Structure
 ----------------

-The folder structure in the package reflects the modularity described in the :ref:`introduction <introduction>`
+The folder structure in the package reflects the modularity described in the :doc:`introduction <introduction>`